-

 Further comments on diagnosis

-A ventral hernia is a bulge of tissues through an opening or defect within the abdominal wall muscles.
-Many but not all ventral hernias are incisional hernias.
-Ventral hernias may also be congenital or due to trauma.
-These latter types are not covered by the incisional hernia SOP.
+A ventral hernia is any bulge of abdominal tissues through a defect in the abdominal wall.
+While many ventral hernias are incisional hernias, ventral hernias can also be congenital or arise from trauma.
+These non-incisional types are not covered by the incisional hernia SOP.